 Creating a calisthenics workout plan from scratch is crucial to any starter in bodyweight training.
-It’s time-consuming, and if you don’t have the proper knowledge and experience, it can lead to failure.
+It’s time-consuming, and if you don’t have the proper knowledge and experience, it can be frustrating and you can doubt everything that you do.
 And you can’t build a workout plan without grasping a training journal.
 Most people find this habit irritating, but you need to track your workouts on the agenda.

 In this article, I help you design a clear-cut action plan to train with calisthenics.